ITU-BDSA23-GROUP25/Chirp/docs/report.md

 ## How to run test suite locally

 # Ethics
-We are commited to being inclusive and respectful to anyone, related or unrelated to the work done in this project.
+We are committed to being inclusive and respectful to anyone, related or unrelated to the work done in this project.
 We have included a slightly modified version of the Citizen Code of Conduct, that has been included in our repository on Github under [CODE_OF_CONDUCT](https://github.com/ITU-BDSA23-GROUP25/Chirp/blob/main/CODE_OF_CONDUCT.md).

 ## License
 We have picked the MIT License for our project.
 The MIT License is a simple and highly permissive open-source software license.
 It is one of the least restrictive, of the established licenses available.
 Under the MIT License, users are granted almost unrestricted freedom to use, modify, distribute, and sublicense the software.
 Our only requirement is that the copyright notice and license is included with the software when redistributed.
 As our group name is included in the MIT-license, this ensures that we are attributed.
 Additionally, the license absolves us of any responsibility or liability of how the software is used by others.